Red Dragon (1965 film)

 The film's sets were designed by the art director Max Mellin.
 It was shot on location in Hong Kong.

-The film is a remake of the French spy film The River of Three Junks (1957).
+The film is based on the 1952 novel Les Gentlemen de Hong Kong by Georges Godefroy that was made into the French spy film The River of Three Junks (1957) set in Saigon.

 Plot

 In a Hong Kong park, a man brushes against the arm of a girl sitting on a bench, and she slips to the ground, murdered.
 Immediately afterward, the man is killed also.
 It turns out the woman was connected with a jewel-smuggling ring, and the man was a federal agent.
 FBI agent Michael Scott is given the assignment and finds a way to sneak agent Carol into the smuggling gang.
 Carol goes to work for Pierre Milot, who works for the smugglers.